Students will select one of the following eleven elective options in 4th period, .

 Option 9.
 Two of the following semester options: Ceramics, Kitchen Chemistry, Film & Lit

 Option 10.
 Two of the following semester options: Design Thinking, Debate, Environmental Studies, Intro to Spanish

 Option 11.
 Two of the following semester options: Minecraft, Intro to Leadership, Intro to Spanish

-Course Title: Ceramics Term: Semester Eligibility: 7th and 8th grade
+Course Title: Ceramics - Semester Term: Semester Eligibility: 7th and 8th grade

 Course Description: This semester-long course is designed for students who want to explore art through the medium of clay.
 This class is great for students who like working with their hands, who are creative and innovative!
 Students will learn basic hand-building techniques such as wedging, rolling slabs, coils, and simple sculpture while also considering the basic principles and elements of art.
 Projects explored may include: Name Slab, Name Stand, Sun, Bank, Shaped Box, Animal Mug, Clocks, and Jack-O-Lanterns.

 Course Title: Art II Term: Year Eligibility: 7th and 8th grade

 Prerequisites: Students must have a love of art and a willingness to be challenged by new media and techniques.

 Course Description: This year-long course is designed for students interested in further exploring the basic principles andelements in art.
 Students will develop their talents through a wide range of media.